language for expressing complex user interfaces. The aim is to develop a

 universal client which will display UIDL pages with the same ease with

 which HTML pages are displayed.

 The main features of a UIDL page are the ability to create complex user interfaces (using Swing based widgets) and to communicate asynchronously with server based objects (using the JSON-RPC protocol).

 Contact: Dominic Cioccarelli

-All downloads are available from Google code.
+Pre-built releases are available from Google Code (archive).